singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 We set the pattern to use the collection and the title, so that the *about.html* file instead becomes `pages/about/index.html`, which is considered better SEO.
 The way we've set it up right now, this procedure of creating a folder for each file, with an *index.html* file, encompasses all the files we had in the pages folder, but also all the files we had in the articles folder.

-If there are any pages within these folders which we won't want to use this changed link format, we can simply add this line to the YAML front-matter and the plugin will disregard them:
+If there are any pages within these folders which we don't want to use this changed link format with, we can simply add this line to the YAML front-matter and the plugin will disregard them:

 ```
 ---
 permalink: false
 ---
 ```

+We'll go ahead and add this YAML line to each of our articles, to see the difference.

 #### 13. Creating Content
 To see the difference between our two collections, the pages and the posts, we also need to create the posts template, so go ahead and create the *post.hbt* file in the templates directory.